-Actual by Phase 2 Midpoint: During Q2 2020, the Project's customer engagement partners, WE ACT and BMC, continued to prepare for customer enrollment activities.
-Outreach was expected to start in Q2 and will now start in early Q3.
+Actual by Phase 2 Midpoint: During Q3 2020, the Project's customer engagement partners, WE ACT and BMC, had limited success with flyers and mailers.

-Solutions/strategies in case of results below expectations: Because financing depends on having a subset of signed customer participation agreements, starting outreach soon is critical to the project timeline.
-The Community Power team will continue to make efforts where possible to expedite and parallel path the review of the engagement plan, outreach materials, metrics reporting, and other supporting activities.
+Solutions/strategies in case of results below expectations: The Community Power team will continue to make efforts where possible to expedite and parallel path the review of the engagement plan, outreach materials, metrics reporting, and other supporting activities.
+For example, WE ACT and BMC will start in-person outreach in Q4 while following strict COVID-19 safety protocols.